 Chapter 8: Events

 A component is an object used in developing the user interface to your application.
 This broad definition includes forms and things that can be put on forms.
 Informally, components are things that can be placed on forms.
-Visible things that can be placed on forms are called controls.
-At the moment, there are no invisible components supported in Allegro CL.
-(Users of an application cannot interact, at least directly, with invisible controls.
-An example of an invisible component would be a timer.)
+Visible components that can be placed on forms are called controls or widgets.

 Recall the steps in designing a window in your application's user interface are: